vagenv/Rade/README.md

 The remake of the project introduced breaking changes.

-Please fork the project rather as a clone/download of the project significantly impacts my Git LFS Data quota.
+Please fork the project as a clone/download of the project significantly impacts my Git LFS Data quota.

 ## Components